OCA/social/mass_mailing_list_dynamic/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Without this addon you have to choose between providing a dynamic domain and letting your mass mailings reach all partners that match it, or being able to unsubscribe to certain mailing lists while still being subscribed to others.
+Without this addon you have to choose between providing a dynamic domain and letting your mass mailings reach all partners that match it.

 This addon allows you to create dynamic mailing lists, so you can now benefit from both things.